chadunderwood/chadunderwoodcom/_posts/2020-05-11-The-Best-Friend-That-Was-There-The-Whole-Time.md

 ---
 ### I changed my default search engine for learning.

 Over my years in tech, I’ve always said "Search engines are your best friend for learning new things."
-This has always held true but I’ve started hanging with a new pal. <!--more--> In the past six months, I have found myself turning to YouTube for answers.
-In the past, the search engine was king for everything.
-However, I have had to quit being old school and move to today.
-I always knew YouTube was there but I was a habitual search engine user so that is where I would always turn first.
+This has always held true.
+I’ve started hanging with a new pal. <!--more-->
+I have found myself turning to YouTube for answers.
+In the past, search engines were king for everything.
+I have quit being old school and move to today.

+I always knew there was a better place.
+But I habitually used web crawlers like Google.

 ### Bring on YouTube
 YouTube is best tool for learning.
-Truth be known I am an audible learner.
-YouTube not only helps with my learning style but I can find someone who explains things in a way that I can understand best.
-Then add in the visuals with the audio and there is no better tool for finding exactly what you need help with.
+I am an audible learner.
+YouTube helps with my learning style.
+I can find someone who explains things in ways I understand best.
+Add visuals to the audio and there is no better tool.

+YouTube has become a mature platform.
+You can find up any topic, you need or want to learn.
+There is no topic, I can't find a how-to or a review for.

+Are you a DIY'er or just don't want to pay someone?
+YouTube should be your go to.

+**In the past few months I’ve learned:**
+- yard maintenance
+- flower bed building
+- automated watering systems
+- photography
+- video editing
+- lawn mower repair

-YouTube has become such a mature platform, that you can look up any topic and find anything you need or want to learn.
-I have yet to find any subject that I can't a how-to or a review for.
-If you are and DIY'er or just don't want to pay someone, YouTube should be your go to.
-There are how-to's for everything.
-In the past few months I’ve learned; yard maintenance, flower bed building, automated watering systems, photography, video editing and fixing my lawn mower.
-The world of learning new things is at your beckoned call but you have to remember it’s actually a resource.
-I have started remembering to check YouTube before anything else.
-Just by using YouTube as a resource, I have saved myself a ton of time and money.
+The world of learning new things is at your beckoned call.
+You only have to remember YouTube is another resource.
+I have started to check YouTube before anything else.
+Using YouTube has saved my family a ton of time and money.

-I always thought of YouTube as a place for entertainment only.
-Over the past few months, I have found it to be way more than that.
-I have turned to YouTube countless times for more than just entertainment.
-Maybe, I am the only one but my hope is that after reading this, one person more will find themselves checking YouTube first.
+I always saw YouTube as a place for entertainment.
+I have found it to be way more than that.
+Lately, I have used YouTube countless times for more than just a laugh.
+Maybe, I am the only one.
+If not, I hope you will find yourself checking YouTube first.